 Esports is a relatively young industry developing continually.
 However, the exponential growth in the field shows the growing trend of esports worldwide as it generates yearly revenue of over $1.2bn.
 A variety of esports games are played in various esports tournaments, and teams and individuals from around the globe participate in them.
 Esports in Turkey started in the 2000s, and Turkey today is among the leading esports countries in the world.
 Initially, the country faced numerous problems, but the institutionalization of esports, sporting entities, and sponsors aided in its development.
 Additionally, Xantares has also played a crucial role in inspiring the youth and attracting new people to the field of esports.

-In order to keep this information, you can save the address by pressing CTRL + D on your keyboard.
-For phone you can press the star icon.
+To save this information, you can bookmark the webpage by pressing CTRL + D on your keyboard.
+For mobile devices, you can tap on the star icon.